Honeymoon in Morocco:

 | Summer | June – Aug | Coastal towns like Essaouira offer welcome relief from the heat.
 The south can be very warm, so plan activities for early morning and evening. |

-Whichever season you choose, it is worth knowing about Morocco’s currency and budgeting in advance, as prices in riads and private experiences can vary quite a bit depending on the time of year.
+Whichever season you choose, it is worth knowing about Morocco’s currency and planning your budget in advance, as riad prices and private experience costs can vary quite a bit by season.

-Top Romantic Destinations for a Morocco Honeymoon ↑ Contents
+Top Romantic Destinations for a Honeymoon in Morocco ↑ Contents

-Morocco’s list of cities and towns reads like a traveler’s dream journal.
-Each place offers its own flavor of romance, and the best Morocco honeymoon itineraries tend to combine two or three of these into a layered journey rather than staying in a single spot.
+Morocco’s cities and towns each offer their own version of romance, and the best honeymoon itineraries tend to combine two or three into a layered journey rather than staying in a single place.

 Marrakech